 - And if you’re taking a bottle of water with you, or you’re coffee mug, there’s a cup holder for that.

 So inside that cab is a comfortable place to be with lots of configurations that work great whether you’re hauling people or stuff.
 But what about the outside?
 Well, Suzuki has a great range of surprisingly subtle colors that will give your Every van model a classy look.

-(Just remember these Everys are shown on Japan-original factory wheels and tires, rather than full off-road tires, but you get the idea.)
+(Just remember these Everys are shown on Japan-original factory wheels and tires, rather than full off-road set up they have when sold in the USA, but you get the idea.)

 Suzuki Every Van Engine And Transmission